jacobwilliams/quadpack/README.md

 - **QUAD** : The result is obtained using a sequence of 1, 3, 7, 15, 31, 63, 127, and 255 point interlacing formulae.
 The formulae are based on the optimal extension of the 3-point gauss formula.
 See: [Patterson, 1968](https://www.ams.org/journals/mcom/1968-22-104/S0025-5718-68-99866-9/S0025-5718-68-99866-9.pdf).
 See also **QNG**.
 This code is based on QUAD from [NSWC Mathematical Library](https://github.com/jacobwilliams/nswc), with the addition of full quadruple-precision coefficients.

+- **DAVINT** : Integrates a function tabulated at arbitrarily spaced abscissas using overlapping parabolas.
+This procedure was originally from [SLATEC](http://www.netlib.org/slatec/src/davint.f).

 ### Guidelines for the use of QUADPACK

 Here it is not our purpose to investigate the question when